dhasterok/LaserMapExplorer/docs/source/basics.rst

 To begin using *LaME*, first load a directory using either the *File Menu* or the *Main Toolbar* (|icon-add-directory|).
 If you haven't loaded a sample previously, the imported sample will be automatically added to the sample list dropdown in the *Main Toolbar*.
 If you have previously loaded the data, you can load a saved session, a single sample, or a directory of samples.
 See :doc:`import` for file specifications that LaME can handle.

-Once a directory is loaded, select a sample using the sample list dropdown in the Main Toolbar.
+Once a directory is loaded, select a sample using the sample list dropdown in the *Main Toolbar*.
 To choose the fields for analysis, use *Analyte Selector* ( |icon-atom| ) to choose the fields for analysis, including ratios between elements/analytes.
 More details on this process can be found in the :doc:`top_toolbar` section.

-With data loaded and fields selected, various tools in the Control Toolbox and Plot and Property Toolbox can be used to analyze and visualize the data.
-All work on previous samples will be stored, and any images can be recalled from the Plot Selector in the Plot and Property Toolbox.
+With data loaded and fields selected, various tools in the *Control Toolbox* and *Plot and Property Toolbox* can be used to analyze and visualize the data.
+All work on previous samples will be stored, and any images can be recalled from the *Plot Selector* in the *Plot and Property Toolbox*.

-For a detailed explanation of the Control Toolbox and its features, refer to the :doc:`left_toolbox` section.
-Similarly, for information about the Plot and Property Toolbox and its capabilities, see the :doc:`right_toolbox` section.
+For a detailed explanation of the *Control Toolbox* and its features, refer to the :doc:`left_toolbox` section.
+Similarly, for information about the *Plot and Property Toolbox* and its capabilities, see the :doc:`right_toolbox` section.

 These toolboxes provide essential functions for data analysis, visualization, and customization in *LaME*.
 Familiarizing yourself with their features will greatly enhance your ability to explore and analyze your data effectively.